 Chicago is a city that tourists simply can’t get enough of.
-But that comes as no surprise because Chi-town offers diverse cultural experiences, world-class museums, traditional food, renowned architecture, and some of the nation’s favorite attractions.
+That comes as no surprise because this city offers diverse cultural experiences, world-class museums, exciting culinary adventures, renowned architecture, and some of the nation’s favorite attractions.

 From arts and culture to science and entertainment, you’ll find a little bit of everything on this Chicago itinerary.

 Because Chicago weather varies so dramatically between seasons, we’ve also included some indoor and outdoor options so you can make this itinerary work for a vacation any time of year.

 This 3 day itinerary includes:

 - Check out our helpful Chicago itinerary infographic here.

 - Big Bus Chicago Hop-On Hop-Off Bus Tour